ntando-mv15/exp-net-fundamentals-2025-Q2/Journal.md

+## Day 04 - Linux Networking

+I deepened my understanding of **Linux networking**, covering essential tools like `/etc/hosts`, `dig`, `netstat`, `curl`, and `tcpdump` for troubleshooting and configuration.
+I explored how `resolvectl` can be used to change DNS settings, successfully switching my Ubuntu server from AWS’s default DNS to Cloudflare’s DNS.

 ## Day 05 - Windows Firewall Rules

 I explored **Windows Firewall** by understanding how it controls network traffic using rules for inbound and outbound connections.
 On an **AWS Windows Server**, I set up a **Python web server on port 8000**, created an inbound rule to allow traffic, and verified access using the **curl command** from my local machine.
 Additionally, I had to open **port 8000 in AWS Security Group settings**, ensuring both cloud and host-level firewall rules aligned.
 This helped me grasp **how firewall rules interact with cloud security settings** and how to configure them to controll access to the network.